 Baidu partly ranks sites based on their HomePage.
 So, to be well-positioned you have to give your best in the HP of the site, and above all do not use English terms that are blocked.
 The Chinese language is complex, with some words having multiple meanings.
 Baidu’s search algorithms attach great importance to the context in which words are used in the content.

 Finally, Baidu has its own platform for analyzing data traffic: Baidu Analytics, which is used by over 7 million websites.
 Baidu favors Chinese websites with the .cn extension.
 Therefore, it is good to register your company in China if you want to be indexed on the most used engine in the country.

-If you want to break into the Chinese market, Baidu SEO is a must step and a must-have.
+If you want to break into the Chinese market, Baidu SEO is a must-step and a must-have.
 However, Baidu is really different from Google, if you want to know more, you can contact GMA.

 Social media account to interact with your clients and manage CRM

-Facebook, YouTube, and Twitter are blocked in the country, and the Chinese use local social media which are completely different from the western ones.
+Facebook, YouTube, and Twitter are blocked in the country and the Chinese use local social media which are completely different from the western ones.
 The Chinese use social media, and especially WeChat to do everything in their daily lives.
-Things such as chatting with friends, looking for information, sharing opinions, booking tables, services, paying for products, transferring money, and so on.
+Things such as chatting with friends, looking for information, sharing opinions, booking tables, and services, paying for products, transferring money, and so on.